 Humanities is all about studying the human condition revolving around socio-economic and political scenarios.
 It uses critical, philosophical, and analytical approaches in deriving answers, speculations, and premises in understanding humans.
 Moreover, it prepares you to think creatively and critically, to question and derive answers.
 All in all, it is a holistic approach to education as it offers an expansive foundation across multiple academic disciplines.

 Why study humanities?

-Skills you Develop after Humanities Stream
+Skills you Develop after Career options in Humanities

 According to the World Economic Forum, complex problem solving, critical thinking, creativity, people management, and emotional intelligence are some of the top skills students need to thrive in the future workplace.